joshbegley/nyt-latest/README.md

 `Liverpool have rejected a bid from Southampton worth up to £15million to sign Fabio Carvalho.`\
 https://nytimes.com/athletic/5678035/2024/08/04/liverpool-fabio-carvalho-southampton-transfer/

-**Man Utd 0 Liverpool 3 - Carvalho and Kelleher impress, will Bradley influence Trent's role?**\
+**Man Utd 0 Liverpool 3 - Is Carvalho playing his way into Slot's plans?
+Will Bradley influence Trent's role?**\
 `A Liverpool team lacking lots of their international stars defeated Manchester United, it creates a lot of intriguing questions`\
 https://nytimes.com/athletic/5678782/2024/08/04/liverpool-man-utd-result-analysis/